Possible Observation of Quadrupole Waves in Spin Nematics

-The iPEPS calculations of the dynamic quadrupolar structure factors (DQSF) $\mathcal{S}^{++--}(\bm{k},E)$ and $\mathcal{S}^{--++}(\bm{k},E)$ at $T=0$ confirmed the presence of 2-magnon bound states~\cite{SM}, which form relatively narrow bands [Fig.~\ref{fig:multi-magnon}(d)].
-The $\mathcal{S}^{++--}(\bm{k},E)$ branch contains degenerate minima at the $\Gamma$ and K points, and the energy decreases as we lower the magnetic field.
-Figure \ref{fig:multi-magnon}(b) shows the energy evolution of the 1-magnon and 2-magnon bound states at the $\Gamma$ point of the iPEPS calculation.
-Remarkably, the 2-magnon bound state in the UUD phase undergoes condensation before the 1-magnon BEC occurs [Fig.~\ref{fig:multi-magnon}(b)].
-The critical field determined by the 2-magnon BEC, marked by the red dot in Fig.~\ref{fig:multi-magnon}(b), agrees quantitatively with the critical field $B_\text{c1}$ derived from the order parameters [Fig.~\ref{fig:magnetization}].
-This correlation establishes 2-magnon BEC transition at $B_\text{c1}$ as the origin of the SN-supersolid phase.
-Furthermore, DMRG calculations of the 2-magnon BEC critical point [Fig.~\ref{fig:multi-magnon}(c)] also agree quantitatively with the $B_\text{c1}$ value in Fig.~\ref{fig:magnetization}, further supporting this conclusion.
+The iPEPS calculations of the dynamic quadrupolar structure factors (DQSFs) $\mathcal{S}^{++--}(\bm{k},E)$ and $\mathcal{S}^{--++}(\bm{k},E)$ at $T=0$ confirmed the presence of two-magnon bound states (see Supplemental Material~\cite{SM}), which form relatively narrow bands [Fig.~\ref{fig:multi-magnon}(d)].
+The $\mathcal{S}^{++--}(\bm{k},E)$ branch contains degenerate minima at the $\Gamma$ and $K$ points, and the energy decreases as we lower the magnetic field.
+Figure \ref{fig:multi-magnon}(b) shows the energy evolution of the one- and two-magnon bound states at the $\Gamma$ point of the iPEPS calculation.
+Remarkably, the two-magnon bound state in the UUD phase undergoes condensation before the 1-magnon BEC occurs [Fig.~\ref{fig:multi-magnon}(b)].
+The critical field determined by the two-magnon BEC, marked by the red dot in Fig.~\ref{fig:multi-magnon}(b), agrees quantitatively with the critical field $B_\text{c1}$ derived from the order parameters (Fig.~\ref{fig:magnetization}).
+This correlation establishes two-magnon BEC transition at $B_\text{c1}$ as the origin of the SN-supersolid phase.
+Furthermore, DMRG calculations of the two-magnon BEC critical point [Fig.~\ref{fig:multi-magnon}(c)] also agree quantitatively with the $B_\text{c1}$ value in Fig.~\ref{fig:magnetization}, further supporting this conclusion.

-The INS data at $B=\qty{1.72}{T}$ reveal additional weak-intensity modes near $0.1$ and \qty{0.4}{meV} which are not present in the iPEPS results [Fig.~\ref{fig:neutron}(c)].
-This discrepancy is expected due to the first-order nature of the transition at $B_\text{c2}$ [Fig.~\ref{fig:magnetization}], which allows the UUD domains to persist slightly above the critical field.
-Figure~\ref{fig:multi-magnon}(b), which tracks the field dependence of the magnetic excitations of the UUD state, corroborates this explanation, as the extrapolation to \qty{1.72}{T} aligns with these additional modes.
+The INS data at $B=\qty{1.72}{T}$ reveal additional weak-intensity modes near $0.1$ and \qty{0.4}{meV} that are not present in the iPEPS results [Fig.~\ref{fig:neutron}(c)].
+This discrepancy is expected due to the first-order nature of the transition at $B_\text{c2}$ (Fig.~\ref{fig:magnetization}), which allows the UUD domains to persist slightly above the critical field.
+Figure~\ref{fig:multi-magnon}(b), which tracks the field dependence of the magnetic excitations of the UUD state, corroborates this explanation, as the extrapolation to \qty{1.72}{T} aligns with these additional modes (see Supplemental Material~\cite{SM}).